yunuskorkmaz/docs.tr-tr/docs/framework/data/adonet/sqlclient-streaming-support.md

 }
 ```

-## <a name="sample----streaming-to-sql-server"></a>Örnek--SQL Server akış
+## <a name="sample----streaming-to-sql-server"></a>Örnek--SQL Server akışı

-Örnek veritabanını oluşturmak için aşağıdaki Transact-SQL kullanın:
+Örnek veritabanını oluşturmak için aşağıdaki Transact-SQL ' i kullanın:

 ```sql
 CREATE DATABASE [Demo2]